dstackai/dstack/docs/blog/posts/beyond-kubernetes-2024-recap-and-whats-ahead.md

 and [Hot Aisle :material-arrow-top-right-thin:{ .external }](https://hotaisle.xyz/){:target="_blank"}.

-We’d also like to thank [Oracle  :material-arrow-top-right-thin:{ .external }](https://www.oracle.com/cloud/){:target="_blank"} for their collaboration, which helped ensure that `dstack` is fully compatible with Oracle's GPUs.
+We’d also like to thank [Oracle  :material-arrow-top-right-thin:{ .external }](https://www.oracle.com/cloud/){:target="_blank"} for their collaboration, ensuring seamless integration between `dstack` and OCI.

 > Special thanks to Lambda and Hot Aisle for providing NVIDIA and AMD hardware, which enabled us to conduct [our benchmarks](/blog/category/benchmarks/).
 These benchmarks are essential for advancing the development of
 > open-source inference and training stacks for all accelerator chips.

-As `dstack` continues to build an open standard, we encourage cloud and hardware vendors to contribute to the project.

 ## Community